ytazz/vnoid/index2023.md

 ## Quick Start
 - See [here](https://ytazz.github.io/vnoid/build_sample_2022.html) for how to build and run the sample.

+## Committee

+- HVAC2023 is hosted by the Special Interest Group on Humanoid Robotics of the Robotics Society of Japan (RSJ-SIG-HR).
+- HVAC2023 is run by volunteers including members of RSJ-SIG-HR.
+-- Commitee members
+--- Yuichi Tazaki (Kobe University)

 ## Asking Questions
 - Post your question at [https://github.com/ytazz/vnoid/discussions](https://github.com/ytazz/vnoid/discussions)